protieusz/Flower/README.md

 -QMK code is borrowed from aki27 bally and modified the matrix to fit my Flower.
 No suppport will be given since I just copy and paste.

+-3DP trackball holder is designed by @ma_po_daisuki and his designs are being sold at [his Booth store](https://ma-po.booth.pm/items/5258743) which cost around $10 cad.
+Go check it out and support him.

+-Or you can use my STL 34mm version that is include on the above.

 # Full Production Pics

 ![IMG_2556](https://github.com/user-attachments/assets/72a82b22-8ab4-4e84-9e0e-56da59cb24c7)